oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 accomplished by any of the below:

 * using PKCE, and confirming that the authorization server supports PKCE
-* using and verifying unique value for the OAuth 2.0 `state` parameter to carry a CSRF token
+* using and verifying unique value for the OAuth `state` parameter to carry a CSRF token
 * if the application is using OpenID Connect, by using and verifying the OpenID Connect `nonce` parameter as described in {{OpenID}}

-See Section 2.1 of {{oauth-security-topics}} for additional details.
+See Section 2.1 of {{oauth-security-topics}} for additional details on selecting a proper CSRF defense for the Authorization Code grant type.

 #### Refresh Tokens {#pattern-oauth-browser-rt}

-Refresh tokens provide a way for applications to obtain a new access token when the initial access token expires.
 For browser-based clients, the refresh token is typically a bearer token, unless the application explicitly uses {{DPoP}}.
 As a result, the risk of a leaked refresh token is greater than leaked access tokens, since an attacker may be able to continue using the stolen refresh token to obtain new access tokens potentially without being detectable by the authorization server.